Pawventures

 K9 Aquatics — Plaistow, NH K9 Aquatics features a heated indoor pool for dogs, open year-round.
 The pool is staffed by certified canine water therapy professionals and offers both recreational swimming and rehabilitation sessions.
 Indoor pools are ideal for northern climates where outdoor water access is seasonal.

 Bark Beach at Prospect Park — Brooklyn, NY Prospect Park’s dog beach opens seasonally (June through September) and provides off-leash access to a sandy shoreline on Prospect Park Lake.
-It is not technically a water park, but it functions as one of the best free dog swimming spots in the Northeast.
+One of the best free dog swimming spots in the Northeast.

-- Open: June through September, off-leash hours vary
+• Open: June through September, off-leash hours vary by day

 Southeast

 Canine Cove at Shelby Farms Park — Memphis, TN Shelby Farms Park is one of the largest urban parks in America, and Canine Cove is its dedicated off-leash dog area with direct access to a lake.
-Dogs can swim in the lake, play on the shoreline, and enjoy acres of open space for running.
+Dogs can swim, play on the shoreline, and enjoy acres of open space.

-Lucky Dog Bark and Brew — Charlotte, NC (multiple locations) Lucky Dog combines a dog park with a bar and restaurant, and several locations feature splash pads and water features during summer months.
-It is the perfect blend of dog entertainment and human enjoyment.
+Lucky Dog Bark and Brew — Charlotte, NC (multiple locations) Lucky Dog combines a dog park with a bar and restaurant.
+Several locations feature splash pads and water features during summer months — the perfect blend of dog entertainment and human enjoyment.

-- Amenities: Splash pad, outdoor dog park, bar and restaurant, craft beer
+• Amenities: Splash pad, outdoor dog park, bar and restaurant

 Midwest

-SplashHound Doggy DaySpa and Pool — Cedar Park, TX (yes, technically Southwest) SplashHound is a premier dog pool facility with a bone-shaped swimming pool, splash pads, and a shallow wading area for small or nervous dogs.
-The facility also offers grooming services, so you can clean up after a messy swim.
+SplashHound Doggy DaySpa and Pool — Cedar Park, TX SplashHound is a premier dog pool facility with a bone-shaped swimming pool, splash pads, and a shallow wading area for small or nervous dogs.
+The facility also offers grooming so you can clean up after a messy swim.

-The Dog Paddle — Kalamazoo, MI The Dog Paddle is an indoor dog swimming pool that operates year-round.
+The Dog Paddle — Kalamazoo, MI An indoor dog swimming pool operating year-round.
 The heated pool is maintained at 85 degrees, and sessions are supervised by trained staff.
 The facility offers both open swim sessions and private reservations for dogs that prefer less crowding.

 West

-Elk Meadow Dog Park — Evergreen, CO This 107-acre off-leash dog park features a creek that runs through the property, providing natural water play for dogs.
-The mountain setting offers cooler temperatures than lower-altitude parks, and the creek depth varies from shallow wading areas to deeper sections suitable for swimming.
+Elk Meadow Dog Park — Evergreen, CO This 107-acre off-leash dog park features a creek running through the property.
+The mountain setting offers cooler temperatures than lower-altitude parks, and the creek depth varies from shallow wading areas to deeper swimming sections.

 Pacific Northwest